Infundibulicybe gibba: Taxonomy

+Clitocybe catinus is described as differing from C. gibba by having white cap with occasionally some pink tonality and its slight smell of flour.

+Harmaja (2003) gave it a new name, Infundibulicybe catinus.

+Vizzini et al. (2011) listed it a color variant of Infundibulicybe gibba.

+Clitocybe infundibuliformis

-The older name Clitocybe infundibuliformis is often identified as a synonym of I. gibba, but according to Species Fungorum that use was incorrect and the original C. infundibuliformis was a different mushroom.
+The older name Clitocybe infundibuliformis is often identified as a synonym of I. gibba, but according to Species Fungorum that use was incorrect and the original C. infundibuliformis was a different taxon.

-The epithet gibba comes from the Latin adjective "gibbus", meaning "humped" or "gibbous".
+Etymology

 The name infundibuliformis derives from the Latin "infundibulum", a funnel, with the suffix "-formis" - so it means "funnel-shaped".

 Description

-This section uses the given references throughout.